StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Go to **Deletion period**
 - Click on the **Pen symbol**
-- Choose new deletion period
+- Choose a new deletion period
 - Click **Save** to confirm

-It may take a few minutes until the new deletion period is shown in your profile.
+It may take a few minutes until the new deletion period shows in your profile.

 **Questions or need a hand?** Write us a message at `support@skribble.com`_.
 We'll be happy to help.